bridgetownrb/bridgetown/bridgetown-website/src/_docs/prototype-pages.md

 layout: default
 title: Posts in category :prototype-term
 prototype:
+  collection: posts
   term: category
 ```

 And then all the site's different categories will have archives pages at this location
 (e.g. `categories/awesome-movies`, `categories/my-cool-vacation`, etc.).
-And it enables
+It will enable
-pagination automatically, so you'd just use `paginator.resources` to loop through the
+pagination automatically, so you can use `paginator.resources` to loop through the
 posts like on any normal paginated page.
 Using `:prototype-term` in the page title will
 automatically put each archive page's term (aka the category name) in the output title.